Full-color 3D printing helps Nordic civil engineering giant Ramboll extend leadership

 Full-color 3D Printing

 Seeking powerful new ways to improve its competitive capabilities, the company in late 2004 identified 3D printing as a potential solution.
 From the start, Ramboll saw full color as an indispensable capability.
 That requirement made the evaluation process straightforward.
-Early in 2005, Ramboll invested in a Spectrum Z510 3D printer, the only high-definition, multi-color 3D printer on the market.
+Early in 2005, Ramboll invested in a ProJet 460 color Jet Printer (formerly sold as the Spectrum Z510 3D printer, the only high-definition, multi-color 3D printer on the market.

-The Spectrum Z510 rapidly, colorfully and dynamically produces three-dimensional architectural and engineering models in shorter time and, in most cases, at far less cost than traditional handcrafting.
+The ProJet 460 colorfully and dynamically produces three-dimensional architectural and engineering models in shorter time and, in most cases, at far less cost than traditional handcrafting.
 Because of their fine, multi-colored detail, the models enable the company to vividly communicate its unique vision.
-The Spectrum Z510's ability to print image-files on surfaces gives the models a realistic and picturesque touch and is an especially important factor when presenting infrastructure projects.
+The printer'ss ability to print image-files on surfaces gives the models a realistic and picturesque touch and is an especially important factor when presenting infrastructure projects.
 For example, Ramboll engineers can map textures such as brickwork onto a wall, or they can map aerial photos onto terrain models.

 More new business

 These new capabilities are improving Ramboll's success at winning new projects.
-Shortly after purchasing the Spectrum Z510, Ramboll competed for a high profile bridge project in its home country of Denmark.
+Shortly after purchasing the 3D Systems Color Jet printer, Ramboll competed for a high profile bridge project in its home country of Denmark.
 The company was able to faithfully depict special V-shaped abutments that consume less space and material than traditional vertical pillars.
 The model conveyed the concepts behind the innovation and helped Ramboll win the job.

 "That's one example of how full-color 3D printing helps us win new jobs," says Gita Monshizadeh, CAD development manager for Ramboll's transport and infrastructure division.
 "We have more examples of similar success.
 3D printing gives our prospective clients a good idea of our unique capabilities.
 We can create compelling presentations that give tangible substance to the superior Ramboll vision in full detail and vibrant color.
 The colors, the detail and the textures down to the seams on a model of a masonry wall establish our credibility immediately with the client and are quite convincing."